Getting the Right Insurance Protection in France

-Originally posted on & updated on 11th October, 2024
+Originally posted on & updated on 11th October, 2025

 In this article, we’ll outline the main insurances that you’re likely to need right from Day 1 for your new life in France, as well as how to choose the right provider.
 The insurances that you’ll need include: home and contents, health, school, pet insurance and if you’re starting up a business, professional insurance.
 Here’s an overview of each insurance option:

-French Home & Contents Insurance
+Home & Contents Insurance

-In order to achieve the right level of buildings and contents insurance, you need to tell your insurer where your house is situated and the number of rooms and outbuildings it has, you’ll need to specify if the property is a chateau or large estate.
+In order to achieve the right level of home and contents insurance, you need to tell your insurer where your house is situated and the number of rooms and outbuildings it has.
+You’ll need to specify if the property is a château or a large estate.
 You also need to confirm if your house is made of wood or is of historic significance, as this will affect its value/risk for insurance purposes.
-With each of the companies, there is a standard level of cover and an amount that is allowed for single items of high value as well as options for adding extras.
+Each company offers a standard level of cover, an amount allowed for single high-value items, and options for adding extras.

-Health Insurance Plans
+Health and Medical Insurance

-When you start your new life in France, it’s advisable to take out an insurance policy to pay the part of your medical expenses what isn’t paid by the state.
+When you start your new life in France, it’s advisable to take out an insurance policy to pay for the part of your medical expenses that isn’t paid by the state.
 We’ve already written an article about this subject, it’s called choosing your health plan with a French mutuelle and a complémentaire santé.

 Car and Motorhome Insurance